__/—The Absolute as Such—\__

 Concepts, as unifying structures, are the intelligibility to everything which serves as such a structure, including non-mental things.
 When the development of Hegel’s science closes in on itself and finally points back to the beginning such that Absolute Spirit closes with the pinnacle of Philosophy and connects back to the Science of Logic, this closure of the systems of Logic, Nature, and Spirit is the concept of the Absolute finally come to its own as the Concept of which all other concepts are shown to be a part of.
 This concept, like all other concepts, is a unified structure consisting of systems (the concepts of Logic, Nature, Spirit) of concepts, and it is the most complex and mediated concept of them all.
 Its content is the entire developed system into which the thinker and thinking of the Absolute themselves are taken into.
 Unlike all other concepts which find themselves transcended as they are shown to be relative, the Absolute has no other transcendence beyond it.
 Its transcendence is an inner self-transcendence as finite and relative moments, but this self-transcendent process remains wholly within itself in all its developments.
 The Absolute thus shows itself to be a process with moments of identity and difference in respective views, a restless becoming that is in its restlessness at rest, and to be in its products the famous “circle of circles.”

 To completely butcher it in order to give a summary: The Absolute is ultimately nothing but the completed process of the unity which dirempts itself, and which in its diremption returns to unity.
+In the Absolute unity and difference are of equal importance; there is no unity without difference, and no difference without unity.
 The Absolute is a process which becomes other to itself in its own immanence, i.e. in being itself it becomes other than itself while remaining wholly itself.
-Its completion as system is nothing but the full course through the finite determinations which of their own immanent content and form go beyond themselves as the finite modes of the Absolute.
+Its completion as system is nothing but the full course through the finite self-determinations which of their own immanent content and form go beyond themselves as the finite modes of the Absolute.
 The system is itself only the result of an absolute method with a unity of content and form which alone can yield the Absolute.
 For an absolute content only an absolute form and method can do.
 This process come to full closure, where it can generate nothing new within itself, is alone the true intelligible Absolute.
-From unities which show themselves relative and divided, to differences which show themselves necessarily united, the Absolute looms as their immanent true structure.
+From unities which show themselves relative and divided, to differences which show themselves necessarily united, the Absolute looms as their immanent truth and nature.

 It may be helpful to grasp the true Infinite and the Universal to grasp the Absolute.